-In order to retain a customer for the long-term, the manager has to show them why they should stick with the company.
+In order to retain a high-value customer for the long-term, the manager has to personally show them why they should stick with the company.
 In this role, they're typically the only manager a customer gets to interact with one-on-one.
-Thus, it's essential that customer service managers build strong relationships with customers and increase their lifetime value.
+Thus, it's essential that customer service managers build strong relationships with these customers and increase their lifetime value.

 2. Hire and train the customer service team.

 Customer service managers are responsible for overseeing the hiring process for new service employees.
 When they need to fill open positions, they read through applications, interview candidates, and make final decisions.
 To find the best applicants, it's vital that they ask the right customer service interview questions to get a good grasp on the candidate's experience and abilities.

 After hiring, managers ensure that new representatives are properly trained and are equipped with all the tools they need to be successful.
 They're in charge of assigning required trainings and helping new hires adjust into their new roles.

 After training, managers will continue to support their teams by answering questions and being a resource for them during the workday.
 Just because they have completed training doesn't necessarily mean they're fully ready to tackle every challenge.
 Training continues when a unique scenario pops up, so it's important for managers to remain patient and thoughtful.

 3. Set goals for the team and check progress.